ybgskr12/Reforestation/README.md

-## Our wedding was so beautiful, even the cake was in tiers.
+## What’s the longest word in the dictionary?
+Smiles.
+Because there’s a mile between the two S’s.